 Entrance scholarships are awarded for the Fall Semester.

 Scholarship standing for undergraduate entrance students is defined as a 75% average compiled from the final grades received in secondary school courses required for university admission.
 Students beginning level three who, at the end of level two, had completed at least six 3000-level credits from the list of courses covered by clause B-2.A, B, C, D, of the general admission requirements may be provisionally offered scholarships.
-Students graduating from High Schools in other provinces in Canada may be eligible based on corresponding criteria from their provincial secondary program.
+Students graduating from High Schools in other provinces in Canada may be eligible based on corresponding criteria from their provincial secondary programme.
 The provisional offer will remain in effect until university admission averages are determined.
 Where admission averages are 90% or above the scholarship shall be awarded.

 Scholarship standing for undergraduate students is defined as a 75% average at the end of two out of the last three semesters in the previous scholarship year and the successful completion of not less than thirty credit hours in those two semesters.
 In considering students who complete more than thirty credit hours in those two semesters, the average on the actual number of credit hours taken will be reviewed.
 Students who fail one or more courses during the scholarship year, regardless of the number of courses completed, will not be eligible for scholarships.